bassem-elsodany/mcp_excel_server/mcp_article.md

-# 🚀 Revolutionizing AI-Excel Integration: The MCP Protocol and Our Excel MCP Server
+# 🚀 Revolutionizing AI-Excel Integration: The MCP Protocol and My Excel MCP Server

 *Imagine a world where your AI assistant can seamlessly work with your Excel files, just like a human colleague sitting next to you.
 No more copy-pasting, no more manual data entry, no more switching between applications.
-This isn't science fiction—it's happening right now, thanks to the Model Context Protocol (MCP) and our powerful Excel MCP Server.*
+This isn't science fiction—it's happening right now, thanks to the Model Context Protocol (MCP) and my powerful Excel MCP Server.*

 ---